-The proposed action is predicted to temporarily reduce the quality of habitat being provided for deer and elk, especially during the critical winter months (December to March).
+The proposed action would temporarily reduce the quality of habitat being provided for deer and elk, especially during the critical winter months (December to March).
 While there would be an increase in forage in the thinned units as described above, especially in the gaps; much of this gained forage would not occur close enough to cover for it to be fully utilized by deer and elk.

 Deer are a ubiquitous species and can easily adapt to the above changes.
 No impacts predicted to the deer populations in the area.
 However, the elk are more selective and not as adaptive.
-The proposed harvest treatments in these areas could potentially cause a temporary slight reduction in herd size.
-No change in numbers for the Tag or Ripplebrook herds is expected with these proposed actions.